AwalaApp/network-website/users.md

 ## Help us help you

-If you like what Relaynet can do for you and want to help, the best way to do so is by getting the software that you use to add support for Relaynet.
+If you like the sound of this and want to help, the best way to do so is by getting the software that you use to add support for Relaynet.
 For example, tell [Facebook][cta_facebook], [Twitter][cta_twitter] or [WhatsApp][cta_whatsapp] that you wish they supported Relaynet.

 Also, don't be a stranger!
 Say hi on [Facebook](https://www.facebook.com/relaynet/) or [Twitter](https://twitter.com/relaynet_), and tell us why you're excited about Relaynet.
 Questions and requests are also welcomed.
 We prefer public discussions but we understand if you'd rather chat in private.